ga-wdi-boston/git-workflow-teams/README.md

 ## Structure of a Git Repo

 A Git repository can be imagined as a tree of interconnected nodes, each representing a commit/snapshot.
-Each of these nodes refers back to one (and only one) previous node, which represents the state of the repository before that commit was made.
+Each of these nodes refers back to one (usually) previous node, which represents the state of the repository before that commit was made.

 ![Git Repo with Two Commits](images/structure_01.png)